sarpilgaz/yt_twitch_WoN_chatbot/README.md

 ```

 ## Configuration
-Before running the bot, ensure that the `config.json` file is correctly set up.
+Before running the bot, ensure that the `config.json` file is correctly set up as explained before.
 For the YouTube bot, you will need to provide a valid YouTube livestream ID in the field `"yt_livestream_id"`.
 You can find the livestream ID in the URL of your stream.
+This unfortunetely means this field needs to be set up
+before every unique stream with the new livestream id.

 ## Running the bots